soggycookie/Grass-Instancing/README.md

 ### Wind System

-HLSL does not have built-in perlin noise, and I was too lazy to implemente one, so by using power of CTRL C - CTRL V, I actually have a pretty good perlin noise generator.
+HLSL does not have built-in perlin noise, and I was too lazy to implement one, so by using power of CTRL C - CTRL V, I actually have a pretty good perlin noise generator.
 The noise is rendered into a render texture, scroll the texture with user-determined direction, and finally, let grass shader sample it.
 ![Perlin Noise Wind System](/Assets/Grass/Image/wind.gif)